 If you proceed with a compensation claim against a supermarket, your solicitor will base how much compensation to claim for on two different heads of loss.
 These are:

 - General damages are claimed if you have endured any pain or suffering.
-This can include psychological damage as well as physical injuries.
+This can include psychiatric injuries as well as physical injuries.
 To assess the extent of your injuries, you may be asked to attend a local medical review with an independent specialist.
 They’ll examine your injuries and report back on your prognosis.

 - Special damages aim to recover any expenses, financial losses or other costs caused by your injuries.
 They could include private medical treatment, travel costs, lost earnings and care costs amongst other things.